bmx-ng/bmx-site/docs/language/conditional_compiling.md

 ?Identifier
 ```

-The `?` must appear at the start of a new line, and `Identifier` should be one of the following:
+The `?` must appear at the start of a new line, and `Identifier` should be one of the built-in or custom  identifiers.

+## Built-in Identifiers

+The following is a list of BlitzMax's built-in conditional compiler identifiers:

 | Name  | Meaning  |
 |---|---|